freeCodeCamp/courses-vscode-extension/README.md

   - [x] All services will gracefully be killed
 - [x] Prioritise Docker setup to remove setup-specific issues
 - [x] Developers can select `Develop Course` in the command palette
+- [x] Developers can select `Create New Course` in the command palette

 **Questionables**